Spring: April 27- May 10, May 12- 25 & 27- June 10 (12 day hunts)

 Fall: Sept 1-10, 27-Oct 7 & Oct 15-24 (10 day hunts)

 Hunt trophy Brown Bears on the gulf coastline of the eastern Chugach Mountains of South-central Alaska.
-This hunting operation has been in business for over 33 years providing quality bear hunts in this region.
-This area is known for producing exceptional quality bears due to the abundant salmon spawning streams and inter-tidal zones making this a protein rich environment.
+This hunting operation has been in business for over 35 years providing quality bear hunts in this region.
+This area is known for producing exceptional quality bears due to the abundant salmon spawning streams and inter-tidal zones making this a protein-rich environment.
 Rugged denning areas and plenty of cover along with great genetics provides for excellent trophy potential and good concentrations of bears.
 The hunt area is extremely large and encompasses over 1500 square miles from Eastern Prince William Sound to the East Copper River Delta and on to Cape Suckling.
 Due to the size of the hunt area provides a huge advantage as the outfitter is able to move with the progression of the bears coming out of hibernation.
-Fall hunts are typically conducted within close proximity of streams and rivers were the bears are feeding on protein rich fish.
+Fall hunts are typically conducted within close proximity of streams and rivers where the bears are feeding on protein-rich fish.
 All hunts are conducted 1×1 with experienced guides by spot and stalk method of hunting.
 You and your guide will spike out with modern tent camp accommodations in the great Alaskan Wilderness.
 Brown Bear hunting is one of the most exciting and exhilarating hunts on the planet. #649

 $24,500 + license and tag (2021)